dolikemedo/K6500ZE-Linux/README.md

   - Alway on desk pluged in?
 Max lifespan mode
   - Go on the road for a few days?
 Full capacity mode.
   - Disconnect the charging cable when you turn off and leave the laptop. (obviously, if you need capacity, leave it in.)
+  - extend battery time with using integrated graphics.
 -----------

 ### Ubuntu settings